djyde/fullstack-nextjs-in-action/content/_index.md

 ## Is it a free book?

 Yes!
 It's free.
 But I think it's worth $5.
 If this book is helpful for you, you could make a $5 one-time donation on my [GitHub sponsor](https://github.com/sponsors/djyde) 💖 or tweet about this book.

-Finnaly, English is not my first language.
-If you find anywhere I didn't express clearly, please mention me at Twitter ([@randyloop](https://twitter.com/randyloop)).

 ## Who this book is for